Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: The two-stage methodology

 \subsection{First stage: oscillatory frequency detection}

 Given time series data $X=\{X_{i,n} \}_{i = 1}^n$, our first goal is to detect and then estimate the oscillatory frequencies.
-Recall that $W$ is a dense set of possible oscillatory frequencies with mesh size no greater than $O(n^{-3/2})$.
+Recall from \eqref{dppt} that we require $W$ to be a dense set of possible oscillatory frequencies with mesh size no greater than $O(n^{-3/2})$.
 Denote $p := |W|$ as the size of the set of potential frequencies $W$.
 Throughout this article we assume that $p$ is proportional to $n^{3/2}\log n$.
 In practice, one could pick